soimy/eventemitter3-timer/README.md

 function animate(){
   window.requestAnimationFrame(animate);
   renderer.render(stage);
-  PIXI.timer.update();
+  PIXI.timerManager.update();
 }
 animate();
 ```

 ### How it works
-This plugin add 2 new classes (TimerManager and Timer) to the PIXI namespace, and create an instance for TimerManager in PIXI.timer, but all you need is add PIXI.timer.update() in your requestAnimationFrame.
-You can pass as params for `PIXI.timer.update(delta)` your own delta time, if you don't pass anything it will be calculated internally, for max accuracy calculating the delta time you can use the [AnimationLoop](https://github.com/Nazariglez/pixi-animationloop/) plugin.
+This plugin add a new namespace named `timer`to the PIXI namespace, and the timer namespace has 2 new classes, TimerManager and Timer, and create an instance for TimerManager in PIXI.timerManager, but all you need is add PIXI.timerManager.update() in your requestAnimationFrame.
+You can pass as params for `PIXI.timerManager.update(delta)` your own delta time, if you don't pass anything it will be calculated internally, for max accuracy calculating the delta time you can use the [AnimationLoop](https://github.com/Nazariglez/pixi-animationloop/) plugin.

 When a timer is ended, the instance will kept in the memory and in the timerManager, but you can prevent this if you set .expire = true in the timer.